Bank Authorization Letter Samples | How to Write

 Keep the letter formal

 As a formal document, the bank authorization document should be typed and not hand-written.
-A hand-written letter can be illegible, resulting in difficulty in understanding the information written by the account holder; therefore, banks do not accept a hand-written bank authorization letter.
+A hand-written letter can be illegible, resulting in difficulty in understanding the information written by the account holder; therefore, banks do not accept a hand-written authorization letter.
 The account should also ensure that the letter is correctly formatted with no spelling or grammatical errors.

 Be clear when specifying the duties